Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/captable.md

 ## issuer

-Object describing the issuer of the cap table
+Object describing the issuer of the cap table.
+This is the company whsoe captable this is.

 `issuer`